 Of the 90 semester credits required for graduation, 56 are distributed among the five fields of the curriculum, and constitute a core.
 This core must be taken by all candidates for the M.Div. degree.
 In addition, each student is required to elect an area of concentration among the five fields of the curriculum.
-A minimum of nine semester credits above the core must be completed in the field chosen.
+A minimum of nine semester credits above the core must be completed in the field chosen and a Senior Essay, or 11 credits without the essay.

 All core courses must be taken before a student may proceed to take the required courses in Field Education, and to elect additional courses.
 Courses on the graduate level offered outside of The I.T.C. may be taken for credit in The I.T.C. provided students express interest in them and they are recommended by the several fields and approved by the Faculty.
+One concentrating in the Biblical Field will choose 3 credits each in the upper level Old Testament and New Testament courses, and 3 additional credits in the Preferred Testament and 2 credits in the other Testament or write a critical essay.

 b.
-Each candidate may write and present a satisfactory critical essay during the Senior year.
+Critical Essay.-Each candidate may write and present a satisfactory critical essay during the Senior year.
 The Essay carries two semester credits.
 The student's topic must be approved by his or her Advisor and the Vice President for Academic Service by the first Thursday in November.
 The first draft of the Essay must be submitted by the student to the Advisor by the first day of the second semester; the final draft by the first Thursday in April.
 The approved final draft of the Essay must be submitted to the Vice President for Academic Services by the Advisor no later that the third Thursday in April, with appropriate letter grade.
 Any student who chooses not to do the Senior Essay must do an additional two-credit course in his/her area of concentration.